 - Select the Twitter profile you'd like to publish to under Post to.

 Note: Only one Twitter profile can be selected per post, and we don’t currently support Twitter polls.

 - In the Text area, enter your text, tags, and emojis.

 - The character count is displayed as you compose your message.
 Twitter allows a maximum of 280 characters per tweet, including links and hashtags.

 - To mention a Twitter user, enter @ followed by the Twitter handle, and then select an option from the list.
-To learn more, see Mention (link to) a user or Page in your post.
+To learn more, see Mention a user or Page.

 - Select the smiley face in the bottom left to add emojis.

 - Optionally, add a link.
 A link preview appears on the right.

 Can’t see a link preview?
 See Overview of link previews.